This guide has been updated for the Shadowlands.

 On the bright side, there’s always at least one target that will be easier to hit than the others in an arena.
 Therefore, you can put enough pressure on someone else to get them to run away, and then commit onto a different target that you can easily reach.
 Doing this forces the enemy to realize that being hit doesn’t make someone the kill target and the person that runs away can end up tunneling as they’re running away and lowering either their crowd control or their dps/hps.
 If you can put multiple people in a position where they can’t afford to run away, it can be both good and bad depending on whether or not they can fight back.

 Dampening is a mechanic present in all arena matches.
 It reduces healing and absorption effects received by all players present in an arena match.
-This healing reduction begins after 10 seconds in 2v2 arenas that have healers on both teams, or after 5 minutes for any other kind of arena match.
-In addition, Dampening will start at a 20% healing reduction in 2v2 arena matches.
+This healing reduction begins immediately in 2v2 arenas, or after 5 minutes for 3v3 arenas.
+Due to the pace of arenas in Shadowlands, Dampening will no longer start at a 20% healing reduction in 2v2 arena matches.
 Regardless of match type, this healing reduction will increase by 1% every 10 seconds, or 6% every minute.

 3. Going for a Drink